End of Year Shredding Best Practices for Businesses

 Actually, formalize this process by establishing an in-house plan.
 With it, you label all data to be destroyed.
 Then, schedule regular “clean house” days.
 In doing so, everyone pitches in.
 Additionally, make the strategy even more effective.
 Select a trusted team member to oversee the shred-fest.

 Of course, it’s a tall order to sift through every scrap of paper in your Florida office.
 Yet, you must determine what should stay and what to shred.
 Most companies have lots of files and digital documents lying around.

 Indeed, these are never to be used again.
 However, rarely used documents just sit there.
 In fact, they’re vulnerable to theft or breach.
 Consequently, make it an investigative game.

 Sort through everything, targeting “culprit” documents for shredding.
 Perhaps, you’re too busy at year-end.
 In that case, plan to make this happen a month earlier.
 In doing so, it keeps everyday production running smoothly.

 Perchance, you’re fully aware of specific document retention periods.
 They’re set forth by industry or government regulations.
 Thus, are you adhering to those times?
 Often, large Florida companies have internal document retention guidelines.

 Though, even a three-person office should know what to keep and for how long.
 Factually, this knowledge allows you to regularly shred documents.
 It’s done per established regulations.

 Certainly, the end-of-year is a great time to look at something.
 It’s how the rest of the year flowed in terms of shredding and recycling.
 Hence, check for any weak or problem areas.
 Then, adjust as needed.
-Ensure you partner with a solid and seasoned data destruction company.
+Ensure you partner with a seasoned data destruction and business shredding services company.
 In doing so, you’ll launch into a successful new year.

 Request a Quote